 Extended Study Periods: How to Apply

 The study period of students who have begun their studies after 1st of August, 2005, is limited.
 If a student’s normative degree studies period is coming to its end while the student has not completed the study attainments required for the degree, the student may apply for an extended study period.
-Extensions to the study period can be applied for by filling in the form "3.
-Application for extended study period for completion of studies" found at Student Affairs Forms page.
-The form shall be submitted to Faculty Study Affairs.
+Extensions to the study period can be applied in OSAT system.

 Please read the instructions on how to apply for an extended period.